seyiadekoya/alx-low_level_programming/0x09-static_libraries/README.md

-This are my projects in using Static libraries
+This are projects exploring the Static libraries concept in C